mvdan/pastecat/README.md

 # pastecat

 A very simple and self-hosted pastebin service written in Go.
-Can use multiple storage backends.
+Can use a variety of storage backends.

 Designed to remove pastes after a certain period of time.
 If using a persistent storage backend, pastes will be kept between restarts.